Corynn Stoltenberg (she/they)

 Guided by social work and social justice values, Corynn honors the inherent dignity and worth of every person and the intersectional nature of one’s experience.
 Her approach is holistic, integrative, strengths-based, relational, destigmatizing, and trauma-informed.
 She works with her clients to earn and grow a trusting therapeutic relationship, and provide a nonjudgmental, supportive, brave space for students to come into their own and thrive.

-Over the course of the pandemic, Corynn has been especially grateful for her love of getting outside, her willful cat, and her collection of 50+ houseplants.
+Over the course of the pandemic, Corynn has been especially grateful for her love of getting outside, her cats, and her large collection of houseplants.

 BA in Psychology, Smith College